enonic-cloud/cms-test-env-packages/README.md

 # Enonic CMS Packages test environment  installation container
-This container is based on this repo: https://github.com/enonic-cloud/docker-compose-enonic-cms Check out the readme-file there for more details on installation, backup and other maintenance.
+This container is based on this repo: https://github.com/enonic-cloud/docker-compose-enonic-cms , but there are a few changes:

+ * The cms-storage container have been removed, as there should not be a need for persistant storage, and this simplified working with the cms.home folder.
+ * The default version of Enonic CMS is currently set to 4.7.15.
+The database used requires at least 4.7.14.
+Earlier versions of the database in use are not compatible.

 ## Installation